Conditional Local Importance by Quantile Expectations: Additional MNIST Results

-In addition to considering top pixels across digit classes, we also further explore the two PHATE clusters for digit 1.
-We select central points from these clusters, visualize them, and compare their top CLIQUE pixels in Figure \ref{fig:mnist_samples}.
+In addition to examining top pixels across digit classes, we further explore the two PHATE clusters for digit 1.
+We select central points from these clusters (denoted A and B, respectively), visualize them, and compare their top CLIQUE pixels in Figure~\ref{fig:mnist_samples}.
+CLIQUE highlights pixels that distinguish these digit 1 samples from other digits.
+Although the images are visually distinct (A includes an underline whereas B does not), they share some top-ranked pixels, \texttt{x4y3} and \texttt{x4y4}.
+Both pixels have high values for the two samples, indicating similar local importance patterns despite morphological differences.

-From Figure \ref{fig:mnist_samples}, we find that the points labeled A and B share many of the same top pixels identified by CLIQUE.
-Both samples show that \texttt{x4y3}, \texttt{x7y4}, \texttt{x2y2}, and \texttt{x7y6} are quite important.
-Even though the sample images look very different, (A has an underline while B does not), these identified pixels show similar trends.
-The value of \texttt{x4y3} is high in both images, while \texttt{x7y4}, \texttt{x2y2}, and \texttt{x7y6} have low values in both images.

-CLIQUE is useful for identifying pixels that help distinguish these digit 1 samples from other digits.
-While samples A and B share a value of 0 for \texttt{x1y1}, it is not important because most digits also have a value of 0.
-In contrast, \texttt{x4y3} has a much higher value for digit 1 compared to most other digits.
-Both samples A and B have high values for \texttt{x4y3}, making it locally important.
-The digit 1 also shows much higher values for \texttt{x5y3} compared to other digits.
-For sample B, this digit is very important due to its high value.
-However, sample A has a much lower value for \texttt{x5y3}, making \texttt{x5y3} much less important for assisting in the classification of sample A.
+Perhaps more notable are the differences that emerge.
+Sample B has comparatively high values for \texttt{x5y3}, \texttt{x7y8}, and \texttt{x8y8}, increasing their importance for that observation, whereas sample A does not share these intensities, rendering these pixels less influential for its classification.
+Conversely, sample A has distinctly low values for \texttt{x6y3} and \texttt{x3y2}, along with a high value for \texttt{x5y2}.
+These intensities increase the corresponding importances for sample A, whereas the same pixels are not as extreme for sample B, implying that they are less influential for predicting its label.